maciejg-git/litewind-alpine-documentation/documentation/autocomplete.md

 ### Multiple values

+The `data-multiple` prop allows selection of multiple values.

 {% render "example.liquid" example: "examples/autocomplete-multiple.html", tabs: examples.autocompleteMultiple %}

 ### Autocomplete async

+The `data-no-filter` disables internal filtering.
+This can be useful when data is filtered on the server side.
+In the example below, the server response replaces the `items` array with filered results after each query.

 {% render "example.liquid" example: "examples/autocomplete-async.html", tabs: examples.autocompleteAsync %}